-Basically, the Registry entry is the footprint of everything you do on your computer.
-Every installation program, every web page is opened, every change you make creates a Registry entry.
-You can imagine how many of Registry entries exist if you consider that each and every activity you do on your computer makes its own registry entry.
+The Registry entry is the footprint of everything you do on your computer.
+Every installation program, every web page is opened; every change you make creates a Registry entry.
+You can imagine how many Registry entries exist if you consider that every activity you do on your computer makes its registry entry.

-Although the registry keys located next to nothing are on our hard drive, they take up a significant part, and after a while running Windows 8, Windows 10 and installing and uninstalling programs and application, you will end up with hundreds or thousands of completely useless Registry entries.
+Although the registry keys located next to nothing are on our hard drive, they take up a significant part.
+After a while of running Windows 8, Windows 10 and installing and uninstalling programs and applications, you will end up with hundreds or thousands of completely useless Registry entries.

-We can clearly see that even with all upgrades and improvements, Windows 8, Windows 10 still cannot manage file systems with a large number of files.
-This may be due to more hardware limitations than software, but even so, we can make it better.
-By cleaning the registry, you can get rid of unwanted entries, and thus, make your entire system faster.
+Even with all upgrades and improvements, Windows 8, Windows 10 still cannot manage file systems with many files even with upgrades and enhancements.
+This may be due to more hardware limitations than software, but we can make it better even so.
+By cleaning the registry, you can get rid of unwanted entries and make your entire system faster.

 Before we start explaining how to clean your Windows 8, Windows 10 Registry, another advice: be careful if you delete anything.
-If you don’t know what you are doing, there is a high chance that your programs and operating system will no longer function properly.
-Follow these guidelines at your own risk We recommend that you create a restore point before starting and also make a backup of your registry like it does, before you start deleting entries import.
+If you don’t know what you are doing, there is a high chance that your programs and the operating system will no longer function properly.
+Follow these guidelines at your own risk.
+We recommend that you create a restore point before starting and make a backup of your registry like it does before you start deleting importing entries.

-Also, make sure that there are no programs running on your computer.
+Also, make sure that no programs are running on your computer.
 Close everything except the registry cleaner utility before you get started.
-Active programs create and edit Registry entries, so they can interfere with scanning or they may even become damaged.
+Active programs create and edit Registry entries to interfere with scanning, or they may even become damaged.
 Also, while the scan or repair process is running, do not interfere in any way with the computer.
-Even a simple rename of a directory or a scrolling shortcut creates a registry entry, and can compromise the entire process.
+Even a simple rename of a directory or a scrolling shortcut creates a registry entry and can compromise the entire process.

-Some registry cleaner programs will fool each Registry’s risk and indicate that some of them are safe to modify or clean.
-Remember to select only what programs say, and not select any Registry entry marked as potentially modified.
+Some registry cleaner programs will fool each Registry’s risk and indicate that some are safe to modify or clean.
+Remember to select what programs say and not select any Registry entry marked as potentially changed.
 Also, if the Registry utility that you use has an automatic delete feature, be sure to disable it.
 Better yet, you have control over what to delete.

 Once the scan completes, everything should run smoothly, but if something goes wrong and some software doesn’t work anymore, you should restore it immediately as it was before you modified it.
 If the problem persists, you should use the restore point you created before starting back to the original state of the Registry.